gem/oq-engine/doc/running/unix.md

 ## Running via SSH

-When the OpenQuake Engine is driven via the `oq` command over an SSH connection an associated terminal must exist during all `oq` lifecycle.
+When the OpenQuake Engine is driven via the `oq` command over an SSH connection an associated terminal must exist throughout the `oq` calculation lifecycle.

 To avoid the `openquake.engine.engine.MasterKilled: The openquake master lost its controlling terminal` error you must make sure that a terminal is always associated with the `oq` process.